Quick Start Guide

 Let's put our mark on this API and make our first code change.

-🥐 Head back to your code editor and look at the hello.go file again.
+🥐 Head back to your code editor and look at the hello.ts file again.
 If you can't come up a creative change yourself, why not simply change the "Hello" message to a more sassy "Howdy"?

 🥐 Once you've made your change, save the file.